Volbeat

 Volbeat are a Danish rock band formed in Copenhagen in 2001.
-They play a fusion of rock and roll and heavy metal.
-Their current line-up consists of lead vocalist and rhythm guitarist Michael Poulsen, drummer Jon Larsen, bassist Kaspar Boye Larsen, and touring lead guitarist Flemming C. Lund.
-The band is signed to Dutch label Mascot Records and has released nine studio albums and one DVD.
-Their second album Rock the Rebel/Metal the Devil received platinum status, and their 2010 release Beyond Hell/Above Heaven was subject to widespread international critical acclaim, receiving triple platinum in Denmark and Austria, double platinum in Sweden, platinum in Canada, 5× Gold in Germany, and gold in both Finland and the United States.
-Volbeat's most recent studio album, God of Angels Trust, was released in 2025.
+They are best known for their fusion of rock and roll and heavy metal.
+Their current line-up consists of lead vocalist and guitarist Michael Poulsen, drummer Jon Larsen, bassist Kaspar Boye Larsen, and guitarist Flemming C. Lund.
+The band is currently signed to Dutch label Mascot Records, and has released nine studio albums, and one DVD.

+Volbeat's debut studio album, The Strength/The Sound/The Songs was released in 2005.
+The band's second album Rock the Rebel/Metal the Devil (2007) received platinum status.
+Their third album, Guitar Gangsters & Cadillac Blood (2008) peaked at number 1 on the Danish album chart and their 2010 release Beyond Hell/Above Heaven was subject to widespread international critical acclaim, receiving triple platinum in Denmark and Austria, double platinum in Sweden, platinum in Canada, 5× Gold in Germany, and gold in both Finland and the United States.
+Since then, they have released five more albums, Outlaw Gentlemen & Shady Ladies (2013), Seal the Deal & Let's Boogie (2016), Rewind, Replay, Rebound (2019), Servant of the Mind (2021), and their most recent album, God of Angels Trust, was released in 2025.